ricoberger/echoserver/README.md

 - `/fibonacci`: Returns the Fibonacci number for the given `n` parameter, e.g.
   `?n=100`.
 The intention behind this endpoint is to simulate a CPU-intensive task.
+- `/websocket`: Can be used to test WebSocket connections.
+It returns the message sent over the WebSocket connection.
 - `/metrics`: Returns the captured Prometheus metrics.

 ## Building and Running